Saturday, December 19, 2015

 Head – 2.2 out of 3 mugs

-The head is not strong and dissipates quickly.
-It varies depending on the glass's temperature and the pour method.
+The head of a poured beverage is not robust and dissipates rapidly.
+Its characteristics can vary depending on the glass's temperature and the method of pouring.

 Zip – 2.7 out of 3 mugs

-This dark root beer has a unique flavor.
-The mix is not harsh with a faint wintergreen taste.
+This dark root beer possesses a distinctive flavor profile.
+The blend is not overly bitter, featuring a subtle wintergreen undertone.

 Post Consumption Impression – 2.9 out of 3 mugs